DanielSSilva/danielssilva.github.io/_drafts/A-(very)-small-introduction-to-Ansible.md

 # SSH Setup

-Ansbile requires you to have a passwordless ssh authentication.
+Ansible requires you to have a passwordless ssh authentication.
-In case you are not familiar with it, essentially you store your public key on the server you are trying to connect to, and use your private key to autenhicate yourself (don't quote me on this, I'm not totally familiar with SSH, but that's my understanding).
+In case you are not familiar with it, essentially you store your public key on the server you are trying to connect to, and use your private key to authenticate yourself (don't quote me on this, I'm not totally familiar with SSH, but that's my understanding).
 You can find multiple tutorials on how to achieve this, but here's a quick way to do so (huge thanks to Andrew Pruski ([b](https://dbafromthecold.com/)|[t](https://twitter.com/dbafromthecold)) for the tips for ssh):

 1. create a new ssh key pair using `ssh-keygen`